“Sometimes a person has to let go of something to take hold of something else. You always have to choose what’s more important.”

 High action and a generally self-contained plot make this book a thrilling read with tantalizing hints of what readers can expect in book two.
 The Girl from Everywhere is a fantastic debut and series starter with a charming cast of characters sure to become fan favorites.
 Highly recommended.

-Possible Pairings: Loop by Karen Akins, Passenger by Alexandra Bracken, Until We Meet Again by Renee Collins, Blackhearts by Nicole Castroman, Revolution by Jennifer Donnelly, Chasing Power by Sarah Beth Durst, The Glass Sentence by S. E. Grove, Everless by Sara Holland, Hourglass by Myra McEntire, Snow Like Ashes by Sara Raasch, The Shadow Society by Marie Rutkoski, Never Never by Brianna Shrum, Into the Dim by Janet B. Taylor, All Our Yesterdays by Cristin Terrill, Song of the Current by Sarah Tolcser, Pivot Point by Kasie West
+Possible Pairings: Loop by Karen Akins, Passenger by Alexandra Bracken, Until We Meet Again by Renee Collins, Blackhearts by Nicole Castroman, Revolution by Jennifer Donnelly, Malice by Pintip Dunn, Chasing Power by Sarah Beth Durst, The Glass Sentence by S. E. Grove, The Ten Thousand Doors of January by Alix E. Harrow, Everless by Sara Holland, Hourglass by Myra McEntire, Snow Like Ashes by Sara Raasch, The Shadow Society by Marie Rutkoski, Never Never by Brianna Shrum, Into the Dim by Janet B. Taylor, All Our Yesterdays by Cristin Terrill, Song of the Current by Sarah Tolcser, Pivot Point by Kasie West

 *Ad advance copy of this title was acquired from the publisher for review consideration*